-February half term is nearly upon us.
-Luckily, there’s lots going on all over the UK during the holiday – even if the weather is cold.
+May half term is nearly upon us.
+Luckily, there’s lots going on all over the UK during the holidays between Monday 29th May – Sunday 4th June 2017.

 If you live in London, we’ve put together 50 great day trip ideas to inspire you.
 But if you want to pack up the family for a longer road-trip, we’ve researched where you can go for the best weekend breaks in the UK, from Scotland right down to Lands End in Cornwall.

 And if you fancy flying away from the winter and grabbing some much needed sun – here’s where’s hot in May.